systut/beaverbot/README.md

-# Beavorbot
+# Beaverbot
-A ROS workspace contains essential packages for running Nitrabot with various hardwares.
+A ROS workspace contains essential packages for running Beaverbot with various hardwares.

 This workspace is partially written by TUT-Systems Engneering Labroratory members and being used only for research purpores.